-Participants' accounts: Each participant's account is credited with the participant's contributions and allocations of the Company's contributions and Plan earnings and losses, and it is charged with an allocation of administrative expenses.
-Allocations are based on participant earnings or account balances, as defined in the Plan's provisions.
-The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.
+Participants' accounts: Each participant's account is credited with the participant's contributions and the Company's matching contributions, and allocations of plan earnings and losses, and is charged with an allocation of administrative expenses.
+Allocations of administrative expenses are based on participants' earnings or account balances, as defined in the Plan's provisions.
+The participant is entitled to the benefit provided from the participant's vested account.

 Vesting: Participants are immediately vested in their voluntary contributions, including rollover contributions from other qualified plans, plus actual earnings thereon.
 The remainder of their accounts are vested according to the number of years of continuous service.
-Participants' accounts become fully vested after five years of credited service and vest at the rate of 20% per year.
+Participants' accounts vest at the rate of 20 percent per year and become fully vested after five years of credited service.
 U.S.-based employees hired as a result of an acquisition by the Company or its subsidiaries are generally entitled to an appropriate service credit for the length of employment with their former company for purposes of determining eligibility, vesting and contribution allocations for the Plan.